729 Boylston Street, Suite 2000

 We have successfully brought class action cases around the country on behalf of cable TV and satellite TV installation and repair technicians, who have been wrongfully classified as independent contractors and therefore denied lawful overtime, as well as being subject to unlawful deductions from their pay.
 We have brought such cases in the states of Florida, Michigan, Illinois, South Carolina, and Massachusetts.

 Unfortunately, independent contractor misclassification spans many industries.
-We are investigating allegations of independent contractor misclassification in a variety of fields, and we have a case now pending against Harvard University for misclassifying workers as independent contractors.
+We are investigating allegations of independent contractor misclassification in a variety of fields.
+We recently settled a case against Harvard University for misclassifying workers as independent contractors.
 If you have worked anywhere in the country in any industry and believe you have been misclassified, please contact us to discuss your options.

 Shannon Liss-Riordan Sues Harvard on Behalf of Massage Therapists